-The Peep Explorer’s Guide actually helped me become more comfortable teaching science because just about everything I needed to know as far as subject matter is in there.
-For example, in the Exploring Sound unit, simple definitions of sound, pitch, timbre, and volume are given.
+The PEEP science curriculum actually helped me become more comfortable teaching science because just about everything I needed to know as far as subject matter is in there.
+For example, in the Sound unit, simple definitions of sound, pitch, timbre, and volume are given.
 I appreciated that; it was helpful when it was time for me to explain these concepts in simple language for the children.

-Finally, the Guide helped me go deeper into topics, something that is easy to neglect.
+Finally, the PEEP curriculum helped me go deeper into topics, something that is easy to neglect.
 Teachers often want to include so many topics in their science curriculum that they end up glossing over the content.
 The science becomes superficial.
-This year using the Guide, we went with fewer topics but gained a much deeper understanding of each of them.
+This year using PEEP, we went with fewer topics but gained a much deeper understanding of each of them.
 The learning was richer and more meaningful due to the amount of time we spent on each topic and the variety of ways it was explored.
 We really experienced it!